katrintirok/python-environmental-lesson/_episodes/01-intro-to-python.md

+---
+title: Introduction to python
+teaching: 30
+exercises: 20
+questions:
+  - "What is Python?"
+  - "Why should I learn Python?"
+objectives:
+- "Define the following terms as they relate to python: variables, objects, assign, call, function, arguments, options, attributes, methods."
+- "Create variables and and assign values to them."
+- "Use comments to inform scripts."
+- "Do simple arithmetic operations in python using values and variables."
+- "Call functions and use arguments to change their default options."
+- "Use built in and third party modules/libraries in python."
+- "Define the following data types in python: strings, integers, floats, lists, and numpy arrays."
+- "Create and manipulate lists and numpy arrays."
+- "Subset and extract values from lists and arrays."
+- "Use attributes and methods with lists and arrays."
+- "Correctly define and handle missing values."
+keypoints:
+- the console works like a fancy calculator
+- naming variables in python should be consistent, there are style files that can be followed
+- assigning a value to one variable does not change the values of other variables
+- functions have one or more arguments, some of them can be optional
+- modules increase the functionality of python
+- python knows numerical, text and logical data types
+- lists and numpy arrays are versatile data structures in python
+- subsetting uses square brackets and indexing starts at 0
+---

 # Introduction to python
  ***Data Carpentry contributors***
-minutes: 45

-### Learning Objectives

-* Define the following terms as they relate to python: variables, objects, assign, call, function, arguments, options.
-* Create variables and and assign values to them.
-* Use comments to inform script.
-* Do simple arithmetic operations in python using values and variables.
-* Call functions and use arguments to change their default options.
-* Inspect the content of lists and manipulate their content.
-* Use libraries in python.
-* Create and manipulate numPy arrays.
-* Subset and extract values from lists and arrays.
-* Correctly define and handle missing values.

 ## Creating variables in python